Shubadecka/pcs-api/README.md

 - output: whether the file was sucessfully uploaded

 *PUT /create-directory*
-- input: path to new directory and which other users it is shared with
+- input: path to new directory and which users have access
 - logic: creates the new directory and adds it to the list of shared directories in the 'root_directories' table and connects it to users in the 'root_directory_user_access' table.
 - output: whether the directory was created